What is a "Christian"?

-Did Jesus ever profess to be a Christian?
-I can’t remember now why or where I came up with that particular question, but it is an interesting one.
+Did Jesus ever profess to be a Christian?1 I can’t remember now why or where I came up with that particular question, but it is an interesting one.
 The origin story of the word “Christian” is up for grabs.
-It appears three times in its Greek New Testament form, Χριστιανός, spelled essentially the same way as the English transliteration “Kristianos“ apart from the “os” case ending.
-I have heard various explanations for this word, but here I will quote from the Schnabel commentary on Acts, for Acts 11:26:1
+The word appears three times in its Greek New Testament form, Χριστιανός, spelled essentially the same way as the English transliteration “Kristianos“ apart from the “os” case ending.
+I have heard various explanations for this word, but here I will quote from the Schnabel commentary on Acts, for Acts 11:26:2

 11:25–26 … It was in Antioch that the disciples were first called Christians… [Full Greek text omitted, along with other commentary]